-Evan H. Turner (born 1927), an art historian and scholar, was the Director of the Philadelphia Museum of Art (PMA) from 1964 to 1978, leading the Museum through a period of significant growth and transformation.
-He created new art departments for American and 20th Century Art, and the innovative Department of Urban Outreach (DUO) to promote art across the City of Philadelphia.
+Evan H. Turner was an art historian, scholar, and Director of the Philadelphia Museum of Art (PMA) from 1964 to 1978.
+He led the Museum during a period of significant growth and transformation.
+He created new art departments for American and 20th Century Art, and the innovative Department of Urban Outreach (DUO) to promote art across the city of Philadelphia.
 These progressive activities were matched by a groundbreaking exhibition in 1973, the Marcel Duchamp retrospective, which drew upon significant scholarship and assembled virtually the entire oeuvre of one of the most important artists represented in the Museum.
-In 1975, Turner led the Museum in a major construction project to install a new climate control system in the building, and in 1976, he helped plan the United States’ Bicentennial and the PMA’s Centennial celebrations.
+In 1975, Turner led the museum in a major construction project to install a new climate control system in the building, and in 1976, he helped plan the United States’ Bicentennial and the PMA’s Centennial celebrations.

 Turner’s tenure at the PMA was very productive.
 He established departments in 20th century and American Art, and the Alfred Stieglitz Center for Photography.
-Under his leadership, yearly donations to the Museum increased to $500,000 and membership grew to 18,000.
-Turner was also committed to expanding the Museum’s patronage, especially gaining the support of people living in Philadelphia’s inner city neighborhoods.
+Under his leadership, yearly donations to the museum increased to $500,000 and membership grew to 18,000.
+Turner was also committed to expanding the museum’s patronage.
 To this end, he created the Department of Urban Outreach (DUO).
 The DUO brought art into the neighborhoods, especially through its mural painting program, and from 1971 to 1977, two affiliated institutions were coordinated by DUO, the Fleisher Art Memorial in South Philadelphia and the Thomas Eakins House in the Fairmount neighborhood.

-In 1975, Turner embarked on a major City construction project to install climate control throughout the Museum’s 1928 building.
-This project required removal of works of art from galleries and temporarily closing the Museum to the public.
-After the project’s completion, Turner led the Museum in a series of events to celebrate the country’s Bicentennial and the Museum’s Centennial, including a reception in honor of HRH Queen Elizabeth of England and the landmark exhibition, "Three Centuries of American Art."
+In 1975, Turner embarked on a major city construction project to install climate control throughout the museum’s main building.
+This project required removal of works of art from galleries and temporarily closing the museum to the public.
+After the project’s completion, Turner led the museum in a series of events to celebrate the country’s Bicentennial and the museum’s Centennial, including a reception in honor of HRH Queen Elizabeth of England and the landmark exhibition, "Three Centuries of American Art."

 1977 saw the arrival by bequest of the Carl Otto von Kienbusch Collection, one of the finest arms and armor collections in the United States.
 That year, unexpectedly, Turner tendered his resignation, stating in his letter of resignation, "I have come to feel increasingly that there are very real advantages to change in the direction of a distinguished art museum such as ours… I am proud to have had a part in the Museum’s preparations for its Centennial celebrations, but it is proper that someone else should undertake the challenges of the directorship and bring different energies to bear as the museum faces its second century."